acm-uiuc/til/_til/vim/splitting-for-new-files.md

+---
-# Splitting For New Files
+title: Splitting For New Files
+category: vim
+---

 Let's assume you already have a vim session open.
 You now want to open a new file.
 You can open a new horizontally split window with the `:new` command.